SAP-docs/btp-cloud-platform/docs/10-concepts/what-is-the-consumption-based-commercial-model-7047eb4.md

 -   This low-risk model is suitable for customers with use cases that are not well defined, and are interested in running a proof-of-concept in a productive environment.
 This model provides the flexibility of turning services on and off, and switching between services, as needed throughout the duration of the contract.
 -   A seamless transition to the CPEA model is available, on the condition that you have no other CPEA-based global accounts.

-If you want information about the **Pay-As-You-Go for SAP BTP for Partners** commercial model , go to the[SAP Partner Portal](https://partneredge.sap.com/en/partnership/licenses/tdd/wp_payg_btp.html).
+If you want information about the **Pay-As-You-Go for SAP BTP for Partners** commercial model , go to the [SAP Partner Portal](https://partneredge.sap.com/en/partnership/licenses/tdd/wp_payg_btp.html).

 </td>
 </tr>